aonontojahan/CP-Practice-Hub/README.md

 - Clean and readable code.
 - Meaningful variable and function names.
 - Optimized time and space complexity.
-- Proper comments where necessary
+- Proper comments where necessary.

 ---